 I just graduated from university.
 How do I write a proper CV? — Sarah M.

-If you've just graduated, you probably have some idea of how to write a CV, especially if you've held any part-time jobs throughout your studies.
+If you've just graduated, you probably have some idea of how to write a CV, especially if you've held any part-time jobs during your studies.

-Remember that a grad school CV serves to provide prospective employers with information about why you're suitable for a vacancy.
+Remember that a graduate CV serves to provide prospective employers with information about why you're suitable for a vacancy.
 As a result, some essential sections must be referenced on all CVs, including:

 - Education and qualifications

-As you're a graduate and just starting your professional career, you can get creative with your CV format to make your best skills apparent from the beginning.
+As you're a graduate and just starting your professional career, you can get creative with your CV format to make your best skills evident from the beginning.

 Your graduate CV template should always start with your name and contact details.
 Now that you've graduated from university, it's time to switch from your university email address to a popular email provider.
 A university email address will only emphasise your newness to the job search, so create a Gmail account to appear more professional.
 An exception to this is if you graduated from a prestigious university that would get you noticed ‒ an Oxford email address is something worth flaunting.

 Up next is your employment history section.
-For each position, detail the dates of employment, your job title, the company, an outline of the role and your key responsibilities and achievements.
+For each position, detail the dates of employment, your job title, the company, an outline of the role, your key responsibilities, and achievements.
 Again, keep your points targeted towards the role you're applying for.

-If you have very little to add in this section, you can always retitle it to 'placements and projects' or 'placements, projects and employment history' to compensate for your lack of experience.
-List any work or volunteering placements or impressive projects from in or out of university like a position of employment.
+If you have very little to add in this section, you can always retitle it to "placements and projects" or "placements and employment history," to compensate for your lack of experience.
+List any work, volunteering, or impressive projects, whether in or out of university, like a position of employment.

-Your CV should be two A4 pages in length, but as you're just starting your career, you might find you're a little short.
-If you have extra room, feel free to include a 'hobbies and interests' section at the end of your CV, but only add hobbies that add weight and value to your application.
+If you have extra room, feel free to include a "hobbies and interests" section at the end of your CV, but only add hobbies that add weight and value to your application.

-Pick about three hobbies that are either directly related to the industry you want to enter or showcase your soft skills.
-Bullet point them and add details which explain the relevant skills you have developed and refined.
+Pick around three hobbies that are either directly related to the industry you want to enter or that showcase your soft skills.
+Bullet point them and add details which explain the relevant skills that you've developed and refined.
 For example:

-Computer gaming: A favoured pastime which refines valuable soft skills, such as perseverance, patience and strategic thinking.
-It improves mental and creative prowess.
+Computer gaming: refining valuable soft skills, such as perseverance, patience, and strategic thinking, improving mental and creative prowess

 When writing your graduate CV, remember that the prospective employer doesn't expect you to have a fully-fledged set of skills yet – no one expects you to be an expert straight out of university.
-Make the most of the soft skills you've developed throughout education and keep the requirements listed on the job description front of mind at all times so that you show the employer why you're suitable for the position.
+Make the most of the soft skills you've developed throughout your education and keep the requirements listed on the job description front-of-mind at all times, so that you show the employer why you're suitable for the position.

 Click here to learn more about writing graduate CVs and see an example of a successful one.

 Is your graduate CV ready for your job search?
-Find out with a free CV critique today.
+Find out with a free CV review today.

 - How to write a personal statement for a CV